Doctoral Research Travel Grant

 Traveling for research

 The Doctoral Research Travel Grant is available for both domestic and international research travel.
 Students must provide a one-page summary of proposed research activities.
+Please note that travel to attend courses, workshops, meetings, or conferences is not eligible for this award.

 Provide a copy of your Graduate Student Digital CV (GSDCV)